research-software-directory/research-software-directory/docs/instruction/zotero.md

 here](https://github.com/research-software-directory/research-software-directory/issues) and we'll figure it out & update this document.

-## Papers

-These are peer reviewed papers, and typically have a DOI already.
-If you do not have a DOI yet, for instance, when the paper is under submission or in preparation, add it as a `Manuscript` first (see below).
-Once you have a DOI, add the paper as `Journal Article` or `Conference Paper` and remove the manuscript entry (again, see below for the instructions on how to add a `Journal Article` or a `Conference Paper`).
-Depending on the domain, there may be differences between the two categories, choose the one you think is most appropriate for your paper.

 ## Software

 You don't need to add `Software` items to Zotero.
 We keep track of our software output via the Research Software Directory.
 If you have a software package that you want to add, use the Research Software Directory's Admin interface as explained [here](README.md).

+## Papers

+If you have a DOI, use the 'Add by identifier' button, and check that the ``Item type`` in the ``Info`` tab says either ``Journal Article`` or ``Conference Paper``.
+Depending on the domain, there may be differences between the two categories, choose the one you think is most appropriate for your paper.

 ## Datasets